Ken-2511/Ken-2511/README.md

 Keep going, Ken!

-If you want to reach me, my WeChat ID is IWMAIN, and my email is IWMAIN@outlook.com
+If you want to reach me, my WeChat ID is IWMAIN, and my email is iwmain@outlook.com (note that `IWMAIN` stands for `I Will Make an AI Nova`)

 ### Updated Jan 8, 2024

 Today is the first day of winter term!
 Through this winter break, I’ve updated several projects in my repositories.
 This term will be very busy because I want to apply for an internship for this summer vacation.
 I’m striving to be a full stack engineer, but I know it requires a lot of skills.
 While learning academic courses, I would like to develop some new projects using Javascript, C, Java, or some other languages to help me integrate all these skills together.

+### Updated Aug 31, 2024

+During the summer, I learned APS360 - Applied Fundamentals of Deep Learning, and made a fantastic project of Handwritten English Recognition with a group of 4.
+I also learned React Native and React JS.
+Never cease learning!